 Those bedspreads weren't only made into dresses.
 The colourful print and the reference to India became increasingly fashionable with musicians.
 No doubt due to The Beatles' increasing endorsement of Indian music and culture from 1965.

-John "Junior" Wood of Tomorrow was photographed May 1967 wearing the entire bedspread as a poncho.
+John "Junior" Wood of Tomorrow was photographed May 1967 wearing the entire bedspread as a poncho (below left).
 Very fetching I'm sure, but I'm certain this has nothing to do with the Granny team.
 But it's quite a useful photograph giving us a good look at the 2 prints.

 You'll be able to get a much better view of it in the exhibition as Peter Feely, who now owns Peter Daltrey's original jacket, is generously loaning it to the show.